 Preauthorization is a prospective utilization review in which a provider requests an insurance carrier to authorize a proposed treatment before treating a compensable injury.

 In Texas workers’ comp, not all treatments require preauthorization.
-However, providers must obtain preauthorization before furnishing select services to treat injured workers.
+Providers must obtain preauthorization before furnishing select services to treat injured workers.

 Below, this article outlines preauthorization requirements for non-network and network claims.